ibm-cloud-docs/metrics-router/iam-service-auth.md

 | View all authorizations that are configured in the account | ![Checkmark icon](../icons/checkmark-icon.svg "checkmark") | | | |
 | Create authorizations | ![Checkmark icon](../icons/checkmark-icon.svg "checkmark") | | | |
 | Delete authorizations | ![Checkmark icon](../icons/checkmark-icon.svg "checkmark") | | | |
-{: caption="Table 1.
-Actions on the target service that are required to manage authorizations" caption-side="top"}
+{: caption="Actions on the target service that are required to manage authorizations" caption-side="top"}

 Users can only see authorizations that they configure in the account.